25 Sensational Sensory Activities for Toddlers

 Skip the mess without losing out on fun and learning!
 Just add hair gel and googly eyes to a zip-top bag and your little monster will enjoy squishy sensations without the cleanup.
 Kids will love feeling the “slime” through the plastic bag, and you can add food coloring for a quick lesson in color mixing.
 Check out Hands On As We Grow for full instructions.

 Fill a small tub or bowl with water and provide old magazines or junk mail for your toddler to dunk.
 Your kids will be fascinated by the paper’s new texture!
-Kids have a natural curiosity about everyday objects.
-Simple activities like this give them free range to explore the world around them.
-Read more at Tinkerlab.
+It might sound simple, but kids have a natural curiosity about everyday objects.
+Activities like this give them free rein to explore the world around them.
+Read more at Tinkerlab®.

 Squirt some shaving cream on a piece of tinfoil and watch your kids have the time of their lives!
 Mix it up by adding sprinkles or substituting edible whipped cream for the shaving cream.
 Kids will practice hand-eye coordination and fine motor skills, plus the crinkly tinfoil will also stimulate their sense of hearing.
 Check out even more variations at Kids Creative Chaos.

-Save an empty plastic container—like a peanut butter jar—to turn into a sensory jar that will delight your toddler.
+Save an empty plastic container—like a peanut butter jar—to turn it into a sensory jar that will delight your toddler.
 Fill the jar halfway with water and add food coloring and soap.
 You can even throw in glitter if you’re feeling fancy!
-Your toddler will love watching the food coloring and soap bubble up together as he or she shakes and rolls the jar.
+Your toddler will love watching the food coloring and soap bubble up together as they shake and roll the jar.
 Learn more at Hands On As We Grow.

 Recycle your old baby wipes containers and food jars to make your own sensory treasure chest!
 Use gold spray paint to transform the container into a magical treasure chest and the food jar lids into gold coins.
 Simply fill it with sand and hide your treasure for your little one to discover.
 Visit I Can Teach My Child to learn more!